 Our demineralized fibre technology is 100% bone and is available in different configurations which provides excellent handling and potentially inductive properties.

-implanted to date
+supplied to date

 We gained our TGA licence to process, store and distribute donated human bone and tissue in 2004.
 Since then we have invested in the constant innovation and capability of our state-of-the-art cleanrooms and proprietary processes.